csaf-poc/csaf_distribution/docs/checker-setup.md

     ```bash
     openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/ssl/private/nginx-selfsigned.key -out /etc/ssl/certs/nginx-selfsigned.crt
     ```
-    you will be asked to answer a few question about the server.
+    you will be asked to answer a few questions about the server.
     The `Common Name (e.g. server FQDN or YOUR name)` should match the specified server name.
     This generates a key file and certificate in `/etc/ssl`